All Episodes

 Get everybody's thoughts on the table.

-Take a little bit from column A, a little bit in column B, a little bit in column C, come up with this giant omelet of a strategy so that everybody can get blamed when it goes to hell, or that everybody can take credit when it works.
+Take a little bit from column A, a little bit from column B, a little bit in column C. Come up with this giant omelette of a strategy so that everybody can get blamed when it goes to hell or that everybody can take credit when it works.

-But the the the idea of Democrat ownership, they've got some accountability.
+But the idea of Democrat ownership, they've got some accountability.

 They must be made to have some accountability.

-They just don't get to sit on the on the sidelines with the.
+They just don't get to sit on the sidelines with it.

 His age is showing.